MobAI-Hackathon/Starter/README.md

 ## Overview

 This Flutter application serves as the frontend interface, supporting multiple platforms including iOS, Android, web, and desktop environments.
+It leverages Firebase Firestore and Realtime Database for efficient data management and real-time updates.

 ## Project Structure